Horse Shoe Bitters

 H 189 HORSE SHOE BITTERS ( au ) // f // HORSE SHOE MEDICINE CO. ( au ) / motif horse running left with three feet off ground, ground showing / COLLINSVILLE / ILLS. // f // // b // PATENT APPLIED FOR

-Horseshoe, Amber & Clear, LTC, Tooled lip, 2 sp, Rare
+Horseshoe, Amber, and Clear, LTC, Tooled lip, 2 sp, Rare